Temple of Venus Genetrix: History

-The forum and temple were perhaps planned as early as 54 BC, and construction began shortly thereafter.
+The forum and temple were perhaps planned as early as 54 BCE, and construction began shortly thereafter.

 On the eve of the Battle of Pharsalus, Caesar vowed the temple to Venus Victrix.
 He eventually decided to dedicate the temple to Venus Genetrix, the mother of Aeneas, and thus the mythical ancestress of the Julian family.
-The Temple was dedicated on 26 September 46 BC, the last day of Caesar's triumph.
+The Temple was dedicated on 26 September 46 BCE, the last day of Caesar's triumph.
 The forum and temple were eventually completed by Octavian.

-The area was damaged by the fire in 80 AD.
-Later the temple was rebuilt by Domitian and was restored and rededicated by Trajan on 12 May 113 AD.
-It was then burned again in 283 AD, and again restored, this time by Diocletian.
+The area was damaged by the fire in 80 CE.
+Later the temple was rebuilt by Domitian and was restored and rededicated by Trajan on 12 May 113 CE.
+It was then burned again in 283 CE, and again restored, this time by Diocletian.
 The three columns now visible belong to this later reconstruction.
-If still in use by the 4th-century, it would have been closed during the persecution of pagans in the late Roman Empire.

 Location and structure

 The temple originally sat up against the saddle that joined the Capitoline Hill to the Quirinal Hill.

 The temple was built of brick faced with marble and had eight columns (octastyle) on the facade, and also eight columns on each side.
 The columns were spaced one and a half diameters apart (pycnostyle).
 The ceiling of the temple was vaulted.
 There were some nontraditional elements in the design of the temple such as the height of the podium it sat upon and the method of accessing it.

 Access to the cella was afforded by circulation through the flanking arches, up narrow stairs on either side, to a landing in front of the temple, from which several more steps extending the width of the facade conducted to the cella level.It was placed at the far end of the court enclosed by the Forum, a standard practice among the Romans.